immersive-app/user-docs/docs/vocabulary.md

   Words and sentences are added to your list when you view them on a flashcard or click on them in a document.

 - **AI-Generated Audio**
-  Every word and sentence includes audio created on-demand, so you can practice accurate pronunciation.
+  Every word and sentence includes [audio created on-demand](managing-your-vocabulary-list#playing-audio), so you can practice accurate pronunciation.

 - **Example Sentences**
-  Words are paired with examples from the Tatoeba project and other sources.
+  Words are paired with examples from the [Tatoeba project](https://tatoeba.org) and other sources.
 You can:
   - Modify the examples to suit your needs.
   - Choose from a list of alternate examples.
   - Remove examples you don’t want.

 - **Tracking Progress**

-  Immersive keeps track of your learning level for each vocabulary item, so you can focus on mastering what you need next.
+  Immersive uses [Learning Phases](/docs/vocabulary/managing-your-vocabulary-list#learning-phases) to track your progress for each vocabulary item, helping you target areas for growth.
+These phases are associated with the vocabulary, not the cards, so all cards with the same vocabulary share the same Learning Phase.

 - **Managing Vocabulary**
+  Using [filtering and sorting tools](managing-your-vocabulary-list#filtering-and-sorting) you can manage even a very large Vocabulary List and [Filtered Decks](managing-your-vocabulary-list#creating-a-filtered-deck) allow you to create a study set based on your selections.

-  You can delete any words or sentences that are no longer relevant to your learning goals.
+  You can [delete Vocabulary](managing-your-vocabulary-list#deleting-vocabulary) that is no longer relevant to your learning goals.

 ---